hosuzuki/log/daily/1_jan.md

 - work on printf project for 5 hours
 - feedback on last week
 - open an accout of a crypto bank

+Actual
+- work on printf project for 1 hours

+1/5<br>
+- work on printf project for 5 hours
+- feedback on last week
+- open an accout of a crypto bank